jbloomlab/IFNsorted_flu_single_cell/README.md

 ## Organization of analysis
 The analysis is performed by a set of [Jupyter notebooks](http://jupyter.org/) that do the following.

-The entire analysis can be run from the top by executing the bash script [run_analysis.bash](run_analysis.bash).
+The entire analysis can be run by executing the [Snakemake](https://snakemake.readthedocs.io/en/stable/) file [Snakefile](Snakefile) with:

+        snakemake

+This command performs the following major steps:

 #### 1. Align and annotate 10X single-cell data to create cell-gene matrix
 The Python notebook [align_and_annotate.ipynb][] demultiplexes and aligns the reads, annotates the flu synonymous barcodes, and generates the cell-gene matrix.